pandeyanuradha/pandeyanuradha/README.md

 ## :woman_technologist: About me

-- :woman_office_worker:	I'm currently a Software Engineer at Salesforce; prior to which I interned at Apple
+- :woman_office_worker:	I'm currently a Research Fellow at Microsoft Research.
+Previously, I worked as Software Engineer at Salesforce and Apple
 - :woman_student: I completed my undergraduate studies with a Major in Computer Science and a Minor in Data Science from BITS Pilani
 - :computer: I occasionally also do open source contributions at [Apertium](https://github.com/apertium)
 - :computer_mouse: The most recent project I did - [Structured sentiment analysis using Dependency Graphs](https://github.com/pandeyanuradha/Structured-sentiment-analysis-using-Dependency-Graphs)